 Historically, the discount rate has been set on a conservative basis, namely a rate that is 0.5% p.a. greater than the long term "valuation gap".
-The analysis has determined that my preferred long term valuation "gap" for this valuation is 2.3%.
-Hence there are grounds for setting the discount rate at 2.8% (i.e. 0.5% greater than the current valuation gap) which would have the effect of increasing the benefits by a modest amount for some members.
-This, in turn, would have minor funding implications for the Plan.
-However, on balance, I believe it is preferable for the discount rate to remain relatively stable and for changes only to occur when there are material changes (say at least 0.5%) in the valuation gap.
+The long term valuation gap for this valuation is 3.5%.
+However due to the strong financial position of the financial position of the Plan, I believe it is appropriate to have regard to the desire for stability of the calculation of members' benefits and maintain the discount rate at its present level.
 I therefore recommend that the discount rate remains at 3.0% p.a..